 Triple M T was no match for the “collision” of friends and family I had on my body’s side.
 Even before my first trip to my primary care physician, my friends were bugging the crap out of me.
 Kim said: “your ankles are swollen during yoga.”
 Stacie said: “How can you be too full for lunch after drinking hot cider?”
 Roz said: “It’s not normal to have diarrhea after every meal.”
 Jen said: “You are too skinny.”
 Paula said: “Go see your doctor and let her be the judge.”
 So I did, and the first thing she said was“you look terrible” and spent the next two months trying to figure out what was wrong with me.
 Ovarian Cancer is a tricky little devil.
 The symptoms are innocuous.
 You don’t really know you have it until after surgery.

 My Gynecological Oncologist had to hold my tumor in his hands before it could be diagnosed.

 I woke up after surgery to Paula and Ryan hovered over me.
 “Do I have cancer?”
 “Yes, yes you do.”

 Two chances to live out of 100 were not good odds.
-And yet, in those next months and ensuing seven-years I have felt I have won despite the odds.
+And yet, in those next months and ensuing eight-years I have felt I have won despite the odds.
 You see, life instead of death isn’t the only way you win.
 The melting together of my daughters, my husband, family, friends, physicians, nurses, colleagues, fellow students, church members, my pets and a very special photographer, created a net of support that would see me through regardless of the ultimate outcome.

 The odds are stacked against us in life due to many crises that occur.
 Job loss, relationships and paths that we want so badly that just don’t work out, separation of friends, break ups of family, disruption in churches, loss of home, death of loved ones…..list goes on and on.
 In some way we are all fighting the odds.